-If a person who is domiciled outside of the UK dies owning assets in the UK, the probate registry will usually ask for an affidavit of foreign law (also know as declaration of heirs or certificate of heirs) before issuing the Grant of Probate/ Grant of Letters of administration to the executors or administrators of the estate.
+If a person who is domiciled outside of the UK dies owning assets in the UK, the probate registry will usually ask for an affidavit of foreign law (also know as declaration of heirs, certificate of heirs or certificate of law) before issuing the Grant of Probate/ Grant of Letters of administration to the executors or administrators of the estate.

 What is an affidavit of foreign law?

-An affidavit of foreign law (also known as an affidavit of law or evidence of law) is a sworn statement clarifying the inheritance laws of the country where the deceased was domiciled.
-It must prepared by a suitably qualified/ experienced lawyer familiar with the laws of the country where the deceased was domiciled or by a notary practicing in the country of the deceased’s domicile.
+An affidavit of foreign law (also known as an affidavit of law or evidence of law) in the context of an inheritance, is a sworn statement clarifying the laws of the country where the deceased was domiciled.
+It must be prepared by a suitably qualified/ experienced lawyer familiar with the laws of the country where the deceased was domiciled or by a notary practicing in the country of the deceased’s domicile.

 Why is an affidavit of foreign law required?